How to Balance Feeding and Sleeping Through the Night

 For the first few months, we all understand that waking up to feed your baby is part of the job.
 Their bellies are tiny and need to be filled frequently.
 But at a certain point…. we all need sleep!

-You should always talk to your baby’s pediatrician to make sure it’s safe for you to begin night weaning, but sleep experts say between the 6 and12-months, your child should be able to make it through the night without waking to eat, thanks to the development of their circadian rhythm, their consolidation of night sleep, and the reduction of hunger hormones
+You should always talk to your baby’s pediatrician to make sure it’s safe for you to begin night weaning, but sleep experts say between 6 and12-months, your child should be able to make it through the night without waking to eat, thanks to the development of their circadian rhythm, their consolidation of night sleep, and the reduction of hunger hormones.

 Newborn: